XHB Dividend: Yield, Schedule, and What to Expect

 Short answer

-XHB's approximate ~0.6% yield (as of early 2026) makes it a growth-first, low-yield fund.
-It tracks S&P Homebuilders Select Industry Index and passes through the dividends of its holdings, typically quarterly, minus a 0.35% expense ratio.
+XHB's approximate ~0.6% yield (as of early 2026) makes it a growth-first, low-yield fund, about $60 a year on a $10,000 position before tax.
+It tracks S&P Homebuilders Select Industry Index and passes through the income its holdings generate, usually quarterly, net of the 0.35% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; XHB is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with State Street SPDR.

 How does the XHB dividend work?

-XHB holds the companies in S&P Homebuilders Select Industry Index, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.35% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+XHB holds what is in S&P Homebuilders Select Industry Index, collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.35% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 The SPDR S&P Homebuilders ETF (XHB) tracks the S&P Homebuilders Select Industry Index, a modified equal-weight benchmark of U.S.-listed companies tied to residential construction and housing.
 Because it is roughly equal weighted rather than market-cap weighted, the fund spreads exposure fairly evenly across roughly three to four dozen names, with each position generally landing in the 3 percent range.
 The portfolio reaches well beyond the largest homebuilders to include building-products manufacturers, distributors, and home-furnishing and home-improvement retailers, so a meaningful share of the fund tracks suppliers and consumer-facing housing businesses rather than builders alone.
 Launched in 2006 by State Street under the SPDR brand, XHB is one of the longest-running and most widely traded ways to take a diversified position on the U.S. housing sector, which tends to be sensitive to mortgage rates, housing starts, and the broader interest-rate cycle.